ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-ie.md

 ![Operator diagram](images/operator.png)

 In few words an operator offers OPS actions programmatically and avoid repetitive human activities that are devoid of added value.
-The tasks that an operator can do are various and can be on resources deployed in Kubernetes (like a Pod for example) or outside (like a database for example).
+The tasks that an operator can do are various and can be on resources deployed in Kubernetes (like a Pod) or outside (like a database for example).
 In this guide, we are focusing on resources inside a Kubernetes cluster.

 An operator is based on a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that allows to extend Kubernetes API.